adityasinghkushwah17/LiveChatRoom/README.md

 - Model: Data classes representing the app's data model.

 ## Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and passes all tests.
+Please fork the repository and create a pull request with your changes. it will be very helpful as still there are some small bugs in this project.

 ## Prerequisites
 - Android Studio Bumblebee | 2021.1.1 or later